Geoc2022/Brown-Math-DUG-Journal/README.md

 # [Brown Math DUG Journal](https://george.chemmala.com/Brown-Math-DUG-Journal/)

-Welcome to the **Brown Math DUG Journal**, featuring research by undergraduates in the Math Department at Brown University.
-Our goal is to provide a space where students can share their work, develop their writing skills, and contribute to the broader mathematical conversation.
+Welcome to the **Brown Math DUG Journal**, featuring work by undergraduates in the Math Department at Brown University.
+Our goal is to provide a space where students can interesting concepts they've come across in math, and we welcome any type of work - whether it's an expository paper, video, embeded code, project, etc.

 ---
 This journal is run by the Math Department Undergraduate Group (DUG) at Brown.
-It's a platform for students to:

-* Publish original research and expository work.
-* Practice clear mathematical writing.
-* Explore topics that go beyond the classroom.

 You can learn more about the Math DUG [here](https://sites.google.com/brown.edu/mathdug/home).
 ---

 ## How to Contribute